trumpeterchris/Weather2Sheet/README.markdown

 Installing Wu
 -----------

-The easiest way to install wu (assuming you have both [Git](http://git-scm.com/) and a Go compiler) is to type:

-  GOPATH=[PATH] goinstall -u github.com/sramsay/wu/wu

-where [PATH] is the directory you'd like it installed (e.g. /usr/local/bin).
+Wu is written in the [Go programming language](http://golang.org/).
 If you don't have a Go compiler, you'll need to install one.
 Detailed instructions are [here](http://golang.org/doc/install.html).
 But in brief:

 	hg clone -u release https://go.googlecode.com/hg/ go
 	cd go/src